Interstellar-Network/Interstellar-Book/src/M2_demo_tutorial.md

 > the 2 generated garbled circuit cids `NewGarbledIpfsCid`will then appear in Events (underlined in red line in this screenshot example)

+In this example: "QmcXBLtfPxWVPgfQm6tnzcBg7KvzN7b9nNpVB4JPtHQEww","QmYKMiVWKKG5aYnHKp8shSVGLKCejv2jYCePZ6skkdaVhx"

+> first one will be use match pgarbled.pb.bin & packmsg.pb.bin

 ### 2.3 Copy paste the hashs of the 2 generated display garbled circuit (ready to be avaluated)

-> first one is used to generate pgarble

-> second one is used to generate packmsg (ie)